Jonathan2251/lbd/source/gpu.rst

-      On an NVIDIA GPU, no pipeline flush occurs when a Warp stalls because the Warp’s next instruction is **never issued until its operands are ready**.
+      On an NVIDIA GPU, no pipeline flush occurs when a Warp stalls because the Warp’s next instruction is **never issued until its operands are ready** as illustrated in
+      :ref:`Warp scheduling in Level 1 <l1-warp-sched>`.
       The stalled Warp simply stops issuing instructions, and its pipeline slot is taken by another ready Warp.
       When the stall condition clears, the Warp re-enters the pipeline by issuing the stalled instruction anew.
 No state is saved or restored.